iamhamzaawan/iamhamzaawan/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=iamhamzaawan&label=Profile%20views&color=0e75b6&style=flat" alt="iamhamzaawan" /> </p>

  Hey!
-I am a CS grad having 2+ years of experience in different domains of Computer Science has a vast experience as a ROR and Blockchain developer with different tools and technologies and worked on various complex projects which include B2B, eCommerce, SaaS, and decentralized applications.
+I am a CS grad having 2+ years of experience in different domains of Computer Science has a vast experience as a ROR, JS and Blockchain developer with different tools and technologies and worked on various complex projects which include B2B, eCommerce, SaaS, and decentralized applications.

 Besides this, I am also a foodie and love traveling.
 I also have some photography, videography, and design skills.
 My hobbies include gaming, traveling, watching movies, and socializing.

-In the end, looking forward to contribute in open source project, help peoples in there problem and make this world a better place.
+In the end, looking forward to contribute in open source project, help peoples in there problems and make this world a better place.
 DM me I don't bite :)

 <br>
 <h3 align="left">Connect with me:</h3>